Partnership

 Gender and Data Training

-The Data Feminism Series was an event co-organized and developed by the GIZ Data Lab and Data-Pop Alliance, aiming to increase awareness about Gender Data’s potential (and gaps) in addressing structural inequalities, particularly in the “Age of Data”.
+The Data Feminism Series, co-organized and developed by the GIZ Data Lab and Data-Pop Alliance, aimed at exploring, from different angles, what Feminist Development Cooperation is / should be, specifically within the context of the GIZ.
 In addition, the event sought to inspire decision-makers to view Gender Data as a cornerstone of successful feminist development cooperation, considering power relationships and adopting intersectional approaches.
-The series was divided into four separate events, each featuring high-ranking experts in their field and working sessions to leverage experiences from around the globe, as well as different sectors and stakeholders.
+Under the motto “From Talk to Action”, the series was divided into 4 separate events, each featuring high-ranking experts in their field in order to leverage experiences from around the globe, as well as from different sectors and stakeholders.

 Gender Data 201, is a free, self-paced, online course developed by DPA with support from Meta and in collaboration with TechChange (the hosting platform).
 The objective of the course has been to offer a hands-on online learning experience that equips participants with the data skills needed to lead gender-responsive advocacy work, decision-making processes, and/or policy design and implementation.
 With over a hundred participants from around the world and expert facilitators from various organizations, this course provided a unique opportunity for participants to start leveraging gender data in their own projects and become part of a larger international community of practitioners driving social change through collaboration.